Difference Between Globalization Testing and Localization Testing

 Localization testing is the software testing process for checking the localized version of a product for that particular culture or locale settings.
 The areas affected by localization testing are UI and content.

-Globalization testing is to ensure that application can function in any culture or locale (language, territory and code page) It is also called as Internationalization Testing.
+Globalization Testing is a software testing method used to ensure that the software application can function in any culture or locale (language, territory or code page) by testing the software functionalities using each type of international input possible.
+The purpose of Globalization testing is to ensure that software can be used internationally or worldwide.
+It is also called Internationalization Testing.

 Globalization focuses on the application's world-wide capabilities whereas localization focuses on a subset of users in a given culture or locale.